-There are many people promoting raw diets for dogs and you may see raw goat milk listed as an important part of a raw diet.
+Many people are promoting raw diets for dogs, and you may see raw goat milk listed as an important part of a raw diet.
 But is goat milk (raw or pasteurized) safe for your beloved pet?
-Just because your dog may love sneaking a lick of your ice cream and obviously enjoys the taste of milk products, should you intentionally feed him or her goat milk?
+Just because your dog may love sneaking a lick of your ice cream and obviously enjoys the taste of milk products, should you intentionally feed them goat milk?

-As with humans, it depends on your individual dog, and his overall diet.
+As with humans, it depends on your individual dog and its overall diet.
 It's important that your pet gets a balanced diet.
-Goat milk and goat dairy products can play an important role in that diet as long as all your dog's nutritional needs are being met.
+Goat milk and goat dairy products can play an important role in that diet as long as all your dog's nutritional needs are met.

-Which is safer - raw goat milk or pasteurized goat milk?
+Which is safer - raw or pasteurized goat milk for dogs?

 When milk is collected from goats, it is in its natural, raw state.
 This raw goat milk contains lots of valuable vitamins, minerals, enzymes, proteins, fatty acids, probiotics, and electrolytes.
 Many people prefer to drink their milk raw because of all these benefits.

 But milk that is not from healthy animals or milk that is not obtained in a clean facility with proper cleanliness procedures can be contaminated by bacteria.
 Because of the possibility of contamination and the prevalence of confinement dairies, much of the milk in America is pasteurized.
 Pasteurization is designed to kill any potential pathogens that have infected the milk.
 Unfortunately, it also wipes out many of the healthy enzymes and probiotics that are heat sensitive and therefore destroyed by the pasteurization process.